usc-isi-i2/table-linker/tld.md

 - `-e, --examples` -- Print some examples and exit
 - `-h, --help` -- Print this help message and exit
 - `-v, --version` -- Print the version info and exit
-- `--url {url}`:  URL of the ElasticSearch index containing the items in the KG.
+- `--url {url}`:  URL of the Elasticsearch server containing the items in the KG
+- `--index {index}`: name of the Elasticsearch index
-- `-U {user id}`: the user id for authenticating to the ElasticSearch index.
+- `-U {user id}`: the user id for authenticating to the ElasticSearch index
-- `-P {password}`: the password for authenticating to the ElasticSearch index.
+- `-P {password}`: the password for authenticating to the ElasticSearch index

 ## Common Options
 These are options that can appear in different commands.
 We list them here so that options with the same meaning use the same character.